This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy located on a busy main road, next door to a GP practice.
 The pharmacy serves the diverse local population.
 It mainly dispenses NHS prescriptions which are received electronically.
-It has recently started providing the new Pharmacy First service.
-It also provides medication in multi-compartment compliance packs to people who live in their own homes and need help managing their medicines.
+It provides the flu vaccine and Pharmacy First services.
+It also provides medication in multi‐compartment compliance packs to people who live in their own homes and need help managing their medicines.

 Inspection summary findings